-- Applicability and Test Cycles
+- Applicability and Testing

-Applicability and Test Cycles
+Applicability and Testing

 Heavy-duty vehicles are defined as vehicles of GVWR (gross vehicle weight rating) of above 8,500 lbs in the federal jurisdiction and above 14,000 lbs in California (model year 1995 and later).
 Diesel engines used in heavy-duty vehicles are further divided into service classes by GVWR, as follows.